WiDSTeam15/Kaggle/README.md

 ### Handling Class Imbalance
 - **Random Over-Sampling**: Used to balance the ADHD and Sex labels by duplicating underrepresented examples.
 - **Random Under-Sampling**: Used to reduce the number of overrepresented examples for balanced datasets.

 ---

+## Model Selection, Hyperparameter Tuning, and Training Approach

+### Model Selection
+We chose a neural network model due to its ability to capture complex patterns in the dataset, which is particularly useful for ADHD classification.
+Given the nature of the data, which likely includes nonlinear relationships, a neural network provides a more flexible approach compared to traditional machine learning models like logistic regression or decision trees.

+### Hyperparameter Tuning
+Hyperparameter tuning was conducted to optimize model performance while mitigating overfitting and underfitting.
+Key parameters adjusted included:

+- Number of Layers: We experimented with different architectures to balance model complexity and generalization.

+- Learning Rate: A lower learning rate helped stabilize training and prevent drastic weight updates.

+- Batch Size: Smaller batch sizes were tested to improve generalization, though larger batches were considered for efficiency.

+### Training Approach
+The model was trained using backpropagation with an adaptive optimizer (e.g., Adam) to adjust learning rates dynamically.
+The dataset was split into training and validation sets to monitor performance and adjust hyperparameters accordingly.

+### Justification for Choices
+- Neural networks were chosen for their ability to model complex relationships in ADHD-related data.

+- Hyperparameter tuning was necessary to optimize learning and prevent overfitting due to dataset imbalance.

+- The training approach focused on generalization, incorporating techniques to ensure the model performs well beyond the training data.

+---